skranz/skranz.github.com/_posts/2019-02-22-FindingEconomicArticles.md

 The main idea is that such a search function could be helpful for teaching  economics and data science.
 For example, my students can use the app to find an interesting topic for a Bachelor or Master Thesis in form of an interactive analysis with <a href="https://github.com/skranz/RTutor" target="_blank">RTutor</a>.
 You could also generate a topic list for a seminar, in which students shall replicate some key findings of a resarch article.

+While the app performs well for a single user, I have not tested the performance  for many simultaneous users.
+If it is too sluggish or you don't get connected there are perhaps currently too many users.
+Then just try it out a bit later.

 If you want to analyse yourself the collected data underlying the search app, you can download the zipped SQLite databases using the following links:
 <ul>
 <li>